TheRenegadeCoder/sample-programs-website/docs/projects/factorial/algol68/index.md

 # Calculate and display factorial #
 LONG LONG INT fact := factorial(n);
 print((whole(fact, 0), newline))

 ```

 {% endraw %}

-[Factorial](https://sampleprograms.io/projects/factorial) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Factorial in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 30 2023 18:32:37.
-The solution was first committed on Jan 21 2023 16:17:56.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution